d-meiser/d-meiser.github.io/_posts/2018-9-1-handarbeit.md

 # Craft (English)

-t must have been at least 20 years now but I remember it as if it was yesterday.
+It must have been at least 20 years now but I remember it as if it was yesterday.
 Our neighbour came over.
 She was beaming.
 I will never forget the pride and happiness on her face.

 "Birgit!"